shayansss/shayansss/README.md

 ### Hi there 👋

-I'm shayan.
-A list of my developed repos is available at https://shayansss.github.io/opendata.</div>
+You can see a list of my open-sourced projects at https://shayansss.github.io/opendata.

 <div align="center">
 <a href="https://github.com/shayansss" target="_blank">